 Process when buying property in the UK

-It’s important that you understand the complete buying process, before engaging in UK’s property market.
+It’s important that you understand the complete buying process, before engaging in the UK’s property market.
 Below, I’ve listed the steps involved when buying UK property.

 1. Property investment plan